Our Commitment To Diversity, Equity & Inclusion

-Promoting diversity within the firm and the legal profession has been central to our mission for years.
+Promoting diversity, equity and inclusion within the Firm and the legal profession has been central to our mission for years.

 - In 2013, the Firm awarded its first Patterson Belknap Webb & Tyler LLP Diversity Fellowship as part of our ongoing commitment to recruiting, retaining and promoting attorneys who contribute to the diversity of our firm and our profession.
 Click here for information on how to apply.